-In the BWeL trial the exclusion criteria excluded those who were pregnant/planning pregnancy, those who had undergone bariatric surgery, those who had completed a weight management plan or had used pharmacotherapy in the last three months or were currently enrolled and those attending to discuss weight3.
-This reduces the number of covariates.
-The covariates for this study are age, gender, IMD rank, and baseline weight.
+The covariates for this study are age, gender, index of multiple deprivation (IMD) score, and baseline weight.

 Statistical Analysis plan:

 We will perform descriptive statistical analysis on the population including age, gender, mean baseline weight in each gender, and mean weight loss across the data set, as well as on the initial results of the coding.
 We will also examine what types of effective action patients reported taking on their weight.
+Effective action was coded as 1) visiting the GP to discuss weight in more detail, 2) attending a weight management programme, 3) increasing exercise, 4) changed eating habits and 5) the use of pharmacotherapy.

 We will examine the BCTs for co-linearity.
 The highly co-linear BCTs will be examined further by uni-variate analysis and bi-variate analysis, combining the correlated BCTs.
-Where necessary, highly correlated BCTs will be grouped.
+Where necessary, highly correlated BCTs will be grouped or omitted.
+Those with missing data for the 12-month follow up will have baseline weight carried forward (therefore inputting no weight change), and we will report data as missing for whether they took effective action.

-We will then perform regression analyses to see if there is a relationship between the behavioural change techniques used and our outcomes.
-We will use STATA to perform a linear regression for the primary outcome as weight loss is continuous, and the secondary outcome of mean weight loss at 12 months.
-We will perform a logistic regression for the secondary outcome of whether participants lost ≥5% of their bodyweight.
+We will then perform regression analyses to assess the relationship between the behavioural change techniques used and our outcomes.
+Our sample size of 224 cases allows detection of an effect size of 1.22kg weight change with power of 80% and alpha (or p value) of 5%.
+We will use Stata to perform linear regressions for outcomes with continuous variables and logistic regressions for those outcomes with binary outcomes.
 This will produce odds ratios with 95% confidence intervals and p values.
-We will also perform sensitivity analyses to test robustness and account for the clustering by GPs as there will be more variation in intervention between people seen by different GPs than between patients seen by the same GP.
+We will also perform sensitivity analyses to test robustness by clustering by domain for the v1 taxonomy due to the number of BCTs, and by clustering by GP.

-We could reports stats methods by each research question, may make thing a little clearer?

-by GPs in the control arm of the BWeL trial associated with significant mean weight loss at 3 months?

-Are certain BCTs associated with patients losing ≥5% of their bodyweight?

-Are certain BCTs associated with patients reporting having taken effective action on their weight at three months?

-Which BCT domains that led to significant weight loss were used most frequently?

-Was GP fidelity to the training video associated with greater patient mean weight loss?

-Was the number of individual BCTs used associated with patient weight loss, or action on their weight?

 1. Overview | Weight management: lifestyle services for overweight or obese adults | Guidance | NICE.